-If you have been reading all of the parts in this sharpening series for Photoshop then you will have discovered some good effective methods to sharpen images without losing too much quality.
-For this final part, i will show some quick methods to sharpen an image without the need for using the methods mentioned previously or can be combined.
+If you have been reading all of the parts in this sharpening series for Photoshop, then you will have discovered some useful effective methods to sharpen images without losing too much quality.
+For this final part, I will show some quick techniques to sharpen an image without the need for using the methods mentioned previously or can be combined.

 Sharpening a selection

-If for example you only wanted to sharpen a selected area of an image then you could select this as a layer using quick selection tool in Photoshop.
+If for example you only wanted to sharpen a selected area of an image, you could choose this as a layer using quick selection tool in Photoshop.